Drawing in a sketchbook: Look to see so you understand the bigger picture and the details

 Next

-What do Salbturn-by-the-Sea and crab brioche have in common: Inspiration for an art collection
+What do Saltburn-by-the-Sea and crab brioche have in common: Inspiration for an art collection